Suzy Harris Rytting (1930 - 2022)

-Suzy Harris Rytting cut an incredible swath in the regional and national competitive ski scenes in the 1940s.
+Suzy cut an incredible swath in the regional and national competitive ski scenes in the 1940s.
 That swath started on a pair of borrowed boots and a last-place finish in her first major race.
-It reached its zenith when she was named a member of the U.S. Olympic Ski Team in 1952 that was to compete in Oslo, Norway.
+It reached its zenith when she was named a member of the U.S. Olympic Ski Team in 1952, competing in Oslo, Norway.

 Her skiing triumphs during the late 1940s established her as one of the finest female skiers in the country:

 1947: The Snow Cup, Knudsen Cup, and Glacier (Mt.
 Timpanogos) races